 When FRUC is applied in AMVP mode, the original AMVP candidates are also added to CU level MV candidate set.

-At the CU level, up to 15 MVs for AMVP CUs and up to 13 MVs for Merge CUs are added to the candidate list.
+At the CU level, up to 15 MVs for AMVP CUs and up to 13 MVs for merge CUs are added to the candidate list.

 Sub-CU level MV candidate set